jon-sundelof/jon-sundelof/README.md

  ### What am i up to?

-- 🔭 I’m currently working on a investment application for stocks and crypto
+- 🔭 I’m currently working on a CRM tool
 - 🌱 I’m currently learning the MERN stack, NextJS, Dart & Flutter :)

 - 📫 You can reach me at: jon@sundelof.se